kyma-project/busola/docs/Install_Kyma_Dashboard_manually.md

 2. **Install Kyma Dashboard on a Kyma cluster**

 Kyma cluster comes with the Istio already configured.
-All you need to do is to follow all steps from Istio Ingress section, to have your Dashboard installed.
+All you need to do is to follow all steps from the Istio Ingress section, to have your Dashboard installed.
 In case of k3d your **{DOMAIN}** must end with `.local.kyma.dev`.